fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/01_play_with_time/README.md

 ## Restriction

-⚠️ Note: Don't use the [JavaScript Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) module, only `moment`!
+⚠️ Note: You are not allowed to use the [`JavaScript Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) module, only `moment`!